-- If you are applying for a grant for yourself or a project you are leading, register as an Individual.
+- Register as an Individual if you are applying for a grant for yourself or a project you are leading.
 In this case you will be considered the applicant and grantee.

-- If you are applying for a grant on behalf of an organization, school, town, or other group, register as an Organization.
-You will select your organization using a search field or add it if it is not listed.
-In this case the organization is the applicant and grantee and you are the primary contact for the application.
+- Register as an Organization if you are applying for a grant on behalf of an organization, school, town, or other group.
+In this case the organization is the applicant and grant recipient and you are the primary contact for the application.

 How do we check in about the status of a grant?

 Who is eligible to apply for an LCC grant?

 Applicants must reside or be located in Massachusetts.
 Local Cultural Councils may accept applications from anyone included in the list below: